-Harvesting the fruits of your labor from your own garden is a very rewarding experience but it is also nice to be able eat your favorite vegetables even when they are out of season.
+Harvesting the fruits of your labor from your own vegetable garden is a very rewarding experience but it is also nice to be able eat your favorite vegetables even when they are out of season.
 If you want to make sure that you are always stocked with nutritious meal options every single day, preserving vegetables are the best way to go.

 There are three ways to preserve potatoes: freezing, dehydrating and canning.

-Before freezing potatoes, make sure to thoroughly scrape the skin, blanch it for 3 to 5 minutes then cool it down in ice water for 5 to 10 minutes.
+Before freezing potatoes, make sure to thoroughly scrape the skin, blanch it for 3 to 5 minutes then cool it down in ice cold water for 5 to 10 minutes.
 Pack up the potatoes in a Ziploc and remove as much air as you can then seal and freeze it.

 Another way to do it is to dehydrate the potatoes.
 Scrub and wash then cool it down or refrigerate it overnight.
 Slice it without removing the skin so the nutrients still remain then place them in dehydrator trays, making sure that they do not overlap.
 You can then dehydrate them at 125 degrees Fahrenheit then store in Ziploc bags.

 Freezing tomatoes is quite easy and it is the best alternative for when you don’t have a canner.
 Basically, what you have to do is skin the tomatoes before putting them inside the freezer.
 Simply drop them in a pan of boiling water and the skin should start splitting and sliding off.
 Remove the skin and seeds, if you want, then cool them off thoroughly.
 Squeeze as much air as you possibly can when placing inside freezer bags.
 Then enjoy the frozen fruits as needed.

 As for dried tomatoes, you can dry them up for 12 hours inside an oven or around 8 hours in a dehydrator.
 If you want to go old school, lay the tomatoes under direct sunlight but don’t let them touch the ground – this will take around three days to dry up.

 If you live in a place with cooler climates, you are in luck.
-Carrots do not mind staying in chilly temperatures so you can just leave them in the ground and they’re good.
+Carrots are root vegetables that do not mind staying in chilly temperatures so you can just leave them in the ground and they’re good.
 Cover each row with mulch (leaves and straws will do) then add in a layer of plastic or tarp.
 Add about an inch of mulch on top of the plastic to help insulate them during frozen temperatures.

 There is also a root cellar style of preserving them that you can use.
 It basically involves trimming the leaves off – but make sure that you do not wash the carrots.
 Then, put them inside boxes or containers and surround with damp straw, sand or sawdust.
 Make sure that they stay somewhere above freezing temperature with lots of humidity.
-Going for this route will allow your vegetables to last around 4 to 6 months.
+Going for this route will allow these root vegetables to last around 4 to 6 months.
 Cool, huh?

-Just like other vegetables, pumpkins and squash can be preserved for later use either through drying, freezing or canning.
+Just like other vegetables, pumpkins and winter squash can be preserved for later use either through drying, freezing or canning.

 When canning pumpkins or squash, the only way to go would be to use a pressure canner.
 As for drying, be sure to cut into small strips first, blanch it then place inside a dehydrator to dry.